Looking for fireworks this 4th of July weekend?

 • Admission: Free

 • Bring your lawn chairs, picnic baskets, blankets for an evening of all-American, old-fashioned fun.
 Picnics and beverages are welcome, but feel free to leave the cooler at home: six food trucks will be on hand, as well as local charities selling hot dogs, hamburgers, jambalaya, drinks and adult beverages.
 Entertainments include a hot dog eating contest, face-painting, kids’ activities, DJ music, and vendors with homemade apple pies and jellies and patriotic gifts for purchase.
-The Covington Farmer's Market String Band will perform, and the evening ends with a bang, when the Covington Concert Band will perform patriotic sounds cued to the fireworks for a breathtaking experience for all the senses.
+The evening ends with a bang, when the Covington Concert Band will perform patriotic sounds cued to the fireworks for a breathtaking experience for all the senses.

 Patriotic pup at Mandeville's Light Up the Lake 4th of July Celebration